DavidBM/DavidBM/README.md

 I've worked occasionally with Kubernetes, WebGL, Vuej.js, React.js, Cordova, and many others that aren't coming to my mind right now.
 I've used niche FinTech things like ISO 20022, ASN.1, PSD2, etc.

 I did some videogame development in the browser and in C++.
-Hopefulle I will be able to continue with it in the future.
+Hopefully I will be able to continue with it in the future.
 I worked a bit with USB under Linux, done some web scrapping and toyed with ECS a bit too.
 In my free time I'm with my family and when I have time, I do some open source code too.

 I have been software developer, architect, team lead, CTO and CEO in the last 13 years, but I will never stop programming!